Seven Summits: History

 In 2000, Croatian mountaineer Stipe Božić completed the Seven Summits, and in 2010 Saško Kedev (who would later complete the 14 Eight-thousanders) became the first Macedonian to complete the Seven Summits (Messner list).
 In May 2002, Susan Ershler and her husband, Phil, became the first married couple to climb the "Seven Summits" together.
 The first person to climb the Seven Summits without using supplemental oxygen on Mount Everest is Reinhold Messner.
 Miroslav Caban is the second climber to finish the project without supplemental oxygen on Everest (finished in 2005 with Carstensz).
-Ed Viesturs also summitted all peaks without supplemental oxygen.
+Ed Viesturs also summited all peaks without supplemental oxygen.
 Between 2002 and 2007, Austrian climber Christian Stangl completed the Seven Summits (Messner list), climbing alone and without supplemental oxygen, and reported a record total ascent time from respective base camp to summit of 58 hours and 45 minutes.

 On 17 May 2006, Rhys Jones became the youngest person to complete the Seven Summits (Bass list) at the age of exactly 20 years.
 Notable climbers who had previously been the youngest to complete the Seven Summits include Rob Hall in 1990 and David Keaton in 1995.
 In May 2007, Samantha Larson completed the seven at the age of 18 years and 220 days (she is still the youngest woman to have climbed the Seven Summits).
 Johnny Strange finished climbing the summits at the age of 17 years and 161 days in June 2009.
 On 26 May 2011, at 6:45 Nepali time, Geordie Stewart became the youngest Briton to complete the Seven Summits at the age of 22 years and 21 days.
-In 2009-10, Indian mountaineer Krushnaa Patil made a bid for the fastest woman to complete the challenge; she fell short of the challenge when, in May 2009, her seventh and final summit bid on Denali was halted by her guide's illness.
+In 2009–10, Indian mountaineer Krushnaa Patil made a bid for the fastest woman to complete the challenge; she fell short of the challenge when, in May 2009, her seventh and final summit bid on Denali was halted by her guide's illness.
 George Atkinson then became the youngest person in the world to complete the round aged 16 years 362 days.
 On 24 December 2011, the record was once again beaten, by American Jordan Romero, who completed the challenge at the age of 15 years, 5 months and 12 days by climbing Vinson.